 - I will speak with two patients today about stress management to help them deal with anxiety, mental health issues, and depression.

-These goals are typically appropriate for nurses who are in charge nurse, manager, or other leadership roles within a workplace setting.
+These goals are typically appropriate for nurses who are in charge nurse, nurse manager, or other leadership roles within a workplace setting.

 - I will complete my first competency as a charge nurse by leading three medications today according to our hospital’s policy and procedure manual using proper labeling methods.